woocommerce/woocommerce/tools/release-posts/README.md

 app list and click "manage app".
 4. Take note of the `client secret` and the `client id`.
 5. In your `.env` file add the client secret to the `WPCOM_OAUTH_CLIENT_SECRET` variable and the client id to the `WPCOM_OAUTH_CLIENT_ID` variable.

+### Generating Just a Contributors List

+If you don't have a final release yet you can generate an HTML contributors list that you can copy paste into a blank post.

+To do that simply run `pnpm run release-post contributors -- "<currentVersion>" "<previousVersion>"`

 ### Advanced